GreatSymphonia/pnp-server/pnp/README.md

 ## How to use

+---
 ### IOS-XE Images
 Place the IOS-XE images on an HTTP server where the new devices can download them.
 If you use this PnP server to provide the `images` place them in the images' subdirectory.
 For the images I would recommend using a _real_ HTTP server.

+---
 ### Configuration files
 Create for each device a configuration file named SERIALNUMBER.cfg. i.e.: [`FCZ094210DS.cfg`](pnp/configs/FGL223590FL.cfg).
 Place the configuration files also on your HTTP server, so the new devices can download them.
-In cas the PnP server should deliver the configuration files, copy them in the `configs` subdirectory.
+In case the PnP server should deliver the configuration files, copy them in the `configs` subdirectory.

 **Hint**: you can use different HTTP servers for the images and the configuration files

 **Note**: the PnP server runs on HTTP.
 So there is no encryption for the configuration files as the are downloaded by the new devices.

+---
 ### Install the PnP server:

 on Linux